mlwheaton08/NSS-front-end-capstone/README.md

 npm i json-server -g
 ```

-4. Setup is complete!
-Use the following commands to run Aimless locally.
+4. Use the following commands to run Aimless locally.
 These commands may have to be run in separate terminal windows.

 ```
 json-server src/data/exampleDB.json -p 8088 -w
 npm start
 ```

+5. When attempting to open an article, in your dev tools window you may see an error in the console saying the Wikipedia fetch was blocked by CORS policy.
+I was able to get around this by installing the Chrome extension **Allow CORS: Access-Control-Allow-Origin**.
+Make sure to toggle it on.
+If you're using a different browser, there is probably a similar extension (I believe Mozilla has one).

-5. Enjoy the App!
+6. Enjoy the App!

 ## Links